Nebraska Corn Board Supported Education Programs

 • Use components of the corn kernel as primary feedstock.

-• Enable a new market for corn.
+• Open a new market for corn without displacing existing corn demand.

 Agriculture in the Classroom

-Agriculture in the Classroom® is a program supported by the National Agriculture in the Classroom Organization.
-In Nebraska, the Agriculture in the Classroom program is managed by the Nebraska Farm Bureau Foundation, whose mission is to engage youth, educators, and the general public to promote an understanding of the vital importance of agriculture in the lives of all Nebraskans.
+Agriculture in the Classroom is a nationally recognized program supported by the National Agriculture in the Classroom Organization.
+In Nebraska, the program is managed by the Nebraska Farm Bureau Foundation, whose mission is to engage youth, educators and the general public in understanding the vital importance of agriculture in the lives of all Nebraskans.

-Nebraska Agriculture in the Classroom
+Nebraska Agriculture in the Classroom ™:

-Kernels of Knowledge
+H3: Kernels of Knowledge 4-H Curriculum

 Nebraska FFA group